MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 WHERE product_id<0;
 ```

 It turned out there were no such results.
-I also checked whether the product_id column contains any non-numeric values — I didn't find any of those either.
+I also checked whether the product_id column contains any non-numeric values.
+I didn't find any of those either.
 So the data in this column is correct.

 ```sql
 SELECT product_id